-We know leaves are specialized to perform photosynthesis.
-In addition, they also have other major roles to play such as support, storage of food, defence, etc. For each of these functions, they have been modified into different forms.
+We know leaves are specialised to perform photosynthesis.
+In addition, they also have other significant roles to play, such as support, storage of food, defence, etc. For each of these functions, they have been modified into different forms.

-For example, tendrils of peas, spines of cacti, onion bulb, leaves of insectivorous plants, etc are different modified leaves.
-Let us have a detailed look at some of the modifications of leaves:
+For example, tendrils of peas, spines of cacti, onion bulb, leaves of insectivorous plants, etc. are different modified leaves.
+Let us have a detailed look at some of the modification of leaves:

 The xerophytic plants and plants belonging to the Crassulaceae family have thick and succulent leaves that store water in their tissues.
 The parenchymatous cells of these leaves have large vacuoles filled with hydrophilic colloid.
 This modification helps the plant to resist desiccation.

 Leaf tendrils exist in plants with weak stems.
 The leaves get modified into thread-like structures called tendrils.
 These tendrils climb a nearby stick or wall and provide support to the plant.
 For eg., In Lathyrus aphaca, the whole leaf is modified into tendrils.
 The upper leaflets of Pisum sativum get modified into tendrils.

 A few plants have their leaves modified into needle-like structures known as spines.
 The spines act as defensive structures.
 They also reduce water loss due to transpiration.
 For eg., in Opuntia, the leaves are modified into spines.

 These are thin, membranous structures, without stalks, brownish or colourless in appearance.
 They protect the auxiliary bud present in their axil.
 Scale leaves in onion are fleshy and thick and store food and water.
 Casuarina and Asparagus also contain sale leaves

 In some plants, the terminal leaflets of leaf get modified into hook-like structures that help them in climbing.
 Eg., Bignonia unguiscati.